Discover the Surprising PH Value of Milk in Oven Cleaner 5 Facts

 For those concerned about the toxicity of commercial oven cleaners, there are non-toxic alternatives that can be just as effective.
 One such option is a homemade oven cleaner made by mixing baking soda (an alkali) and vinegar (an acid).
 This combination creates a chemical reaction that helps loosen grime without the use of harsh chemicals.

-See also Optimal PH of Orange Milk: 5 Surprising Insights
+See also Optimal PH of Fermented Milk: 5 Surprising Insights

 Choosing the Right Cleaner